Monitoring KPIs is an important part of your operations and this is especially important for tracking and managing 3PL performance.

 Who are the best 3PL’s?

 Okay, but I am not naive.
-I know your busy.
+I know you're busy.
 Maybe you didn’t have time to read my guide from end to end.
 You have a fast-growing direct-to-consumer brand, you are wearing many hats and putting out fires daily at your startup.

 You just want to know who the best 3PL’s are, give it to me.
 I want the list!